sofiabrownn/BSAN-6070/CA02-README.md

 **Required Libraries**
 - NumPy for numerical computations
 - Scikit-learn for machine learning models
+- Jupyter Notebook: For interactive coding and visualization

 **Software and Library Versions**
 - Python 3.9+